From John Lennon to David Bowie: The 10 best covers albums ever

 6. Renegades – Rage Against The Machine

-It’s difficult to make a covers album when the songs you are choosing are from the same field of music.
-But when you’re Rage Against The Machine and nobody is really in your field you have to improvise.
+It’s difficult to make a covers album when the songs you are choosing are from the same field of music, but when you’re Rage Against The Machine and nobody is really in your field you have to improvise.
+It means this covers record is pulled from a wide range of different genres and artistic channels.

 5. American Recordings – Johnny Cash